 It was dark, and she ran.
 She slipped and rolled downhill into a soft mush that bordered the swamp at the edge of the glade.
 She remained there, quiet, listening to the darkness.
 The song of the frog and cricket were silenced by their presence.
 The presence of those who didn’t belong.

-She took off the clothing they made her wear, folded it carefully and stored it in the tree with her other precious things.
+She took off the clothing they made her wear, folded it carefully, and stored it in the tree with her other precious things.
 Maman’s cross was there and so was her old clothing... and trinkets.
-Little trinkets of the swamps.
+Little trinkets of the swamp.

-Using both hands she coated her body in a thick layer of the mixture and let it set.
-The mother tree loved her, she felt the energy as she climbed into the graceful boughs draped with lacy Spanish Moss.
+Using both hands, she coated her body in a thick layer of the mixture.
+Carlotta loved the feeling of the herbal mud as it slipped over her skin and let it dry, smoothing her flesh and concealing her scent.
+She felt the welcoming of the mother tree.
+It loved her, she felt the energy as she climbed into the graceful boughs draped with lacy Spanish Moss.
 This is home.
 It had been since the death of her Maman many summers ago.

-"Why do they keep coming after me?" she asked Laveau.
+"Why do they keep coming?" she asked Laveau.

-"They will always come," Laveau said with a sad expression.
-Laveau was the spirit her Maman conjured to care for her in the glade.
+"They will always come," Laveau said.“When they captured you, Cher...” she hesitated.
+“They will come when you relive that time.”
+Laveau was the voodoo spirit her Maman conjured to care for her in the glade.
 Laveau would always be with her.

-"No, Cher.
+"No, Carlotta.
 Maman would not like that."
-Laveau shakes her head and looks away.
+Laveau shook her head and looked away.

-"For now, I am home," Carlotta sighs.
-She sits back among the Spanish moss filled with chiggers and lice, but they won’t bother her.
-Maman taught her to cover her frail human skin in a plaster mix of mud and herbs to keep the swamp vermin from biting her, and to disguise her scent from predators.
+She sat back among the Spanish moss filled with chiggers and lice.
+The bugs won’t bother her for Maman taught her to cover her skin in a plaster of mud and herbs to keep the swamp vermin from biting her and disguise her scent from predators.

 "No, I will not answer them and if they do not leave me alone, I will do to them what I did to the great death snake."
-Carlotta remembered laying near the nest, her entire body smeared in mud and weeds and sticks so her scent would not give her away.
+Carlotta remembered laying near the nest, her entire body smeared in mud, weeds, and sticks so her scent would not give her away.
 She had the blade her mother left, and she waited.
 Still and silent, unmoving.

-Time went by before the great death snake returned and coiled her body around her clutch.
+Time passed before the great death snake returned and coiled her body around her clutch.
 Carlotta was waiting for her, patiently.
-She looked the great snake in her eyes and canted the voodoo spell for peace.
-The snake flicked her black tongue, understanding the language of the glade and then Carlotta impaled her triangular-shaped head in one smooth, practiced move.
-Holding the knife handle securely she beat the snake with a rock until her innards bulged from various tears along her 16-foot length.
+She looked the great snake in her eyes and whispered the voodoo canto for peace.
+The snake flicked her black tongue, understanding the language of the glade and then Carlotta impaled her triangular-shaped head in one smooth, practiced stroke.
+Holding the knife handle securely, she beat the snake with a rock until her innards bulged from various tears along her 16-foot length.